obspy/obspy/misc/docs/source/packages/obspy.io.sitexml.rst

     Write a ``SERASite`` object back to XML:

     .. code-block:: python

         from obspy.io.sitexml.sitexml import write_sitexml

+        write_sitexml(sera_site, validate=True)
         write_sitexml(sera_site, "site_out.xml", validate=True)

+    When no output path or file-like object is supplied, the file is written in the current directory using the official SiteXML filename, for example ``Site_XX.ABCD_12-01-2026.xml``.
+The date in the filename is taken from the same serialization timestamp written to the root ``creationTime`` element.

     Import site metadata from CSV files.
 The imported metadata is stored in a dictionary of ``SERASite`` objects keyed by the ``siteID``: